 - Bachelor of Science in Dietetics and Nutrition

 - And more...

 Since 1977, Keiser University has maintained a practical, hands-on approach to career education to help our students achieve their personal and professional goals.
 Our student-centered approach remains at the foundation of the Keiser University mission and continues to attract students who prefer a more personal learning experience.

-Locations: Orlando, FL , Fort Lauderdale, FL , Daytona Beach, FL , More...
+Locations: West Palm Beach, FL , Fort Myers, FL , Port Saint Lucie, FL , More...

 Turn your talents into a career.
 Nationally recognized and accredited Platt College offers degree programs in Graphic Design, Multimedia, IT Networking and Paralegal.